Indian retail's real problem isn't the last mile. See where the cost hides

 • Trend lines that show how often search terms are used in search engines over months or years.

-• Geographic breakdowns that highlight where your ecommerce site should localize content or offers.
+• Geographic breakdowns that highlight where your ecommerce site should localize content or offers — useful for brands expanding into new markets and managing international logistics.

 • "Related queries" lists that suggest new, relevant keywords and content ideas.